|Termite Baiting in Australia • Benefits & Limitations|

 Regular monitoring: The above-ground termite bait stations are checked at 2 to 3 week intervals to assess levels of termite bait consumption by the termites.
 The termite bait is replenished as required.
 With sufficient consumption the entire termite colony can be eliminated.
 BUT remember that other termite nests may still infest the building.

-BEWARE: Some unscrupulous pest control companies offer to install in-ground plastic stations as a termite "baiting" and monitoring program even if no live termites are found on the property and a complete soil treatment to AS3660 is a viable (and much better) long term option.
+Consumer Advice BEWARE of some unscrupulous pest control companies offer to install in-ground plastic stations as a termite "baiting" and monitoring program even if no live termites are found on the property and a complete soil treatment to AS3660 is a viable (and much better) long term option.
 REMEMBER: this strategy assumes the blind termites will "find" the monitoring stations, then and only then, is the termite bait added.

 Many home-owners complain to us about such unscrupulous pest controllers.
 The home-owners were lead to believe the termite "baiting" and monitoring plastic stations included the termite bait upon installation.
 It doesn't.
 In fact, the termite bait is only added if the termites happen to find and infest the timber inside the in-ground stations.
 The termites may infest the building, long before blindly finding the in-ground stations around the perimeter of the building.